TV Tropes is 149% Funded

 - There's a Mafalda strip where all the kids are much too busy to play their usual game of Cowboys and Indians at the park, so they play Global Thermonuclear War instead—a much shorter game which consists of saying "boom" and dropping dead in unison.
 Punchline: "This modern life demands ever briefer forms of entertainment."

 - In one Bloom County strip, Olivia and Opus are playing Cowboys and Indians until told by the cockroach that it's politically incorrect.
 They go through a series of other villains ranging from Klingons to communists, each time being told that group is not a suitable villain.
 They ask the cockroach what he does for a living and he says he's with the media.
 Cue much cocking of dart guns and evil grins.

 - In FoxTrot, Jason and Marcus frequently cast Paige as the villain of their games.
 She never wants to play, but they don't take no for an answer.
 Hilarity Ensues.

-- One of the earliest "storyline"/"angle" tropes, wherein wrestlers portrayed characters.
-According to one history of the sport, this type of storyline was common during the 1930s, and often used two Americans, the well-tanned half of the feuding tandem being the "Indian," who would be asked to engage in a publicity stunt (e.g., pitching an Indian teepee in town and "refusing to leave" unless granted a match) to draw media attention and interest in the upcoming local event.
-Through the years, this would be semi-used as an angle, but rarely as both cowboys and Native Americans were usually portrayed as babyfaces.
+- One of the earliest "angle"(storyline) tropes, wherein professional wrestling became worked and wrestlers took on gimmicks.
+According to one history of the sport, this type of angle was common during the 1930s, often using two Americans, the well-tanned half of the feuding tandem being the "Indian," who would be asked to engage in a publicity stunt (e.g., pitching an Indian teepee in town and "refusing to leave" unless granted a match) to draw media attention and interest in the upcoming local event.
+Through the years, this would used sparingly, as both cowboys and Amerindians were usually portrayed as baby faces.

 - Super Mario Bros.: